1978 New Mexico gubernatorial election

 The 1978 New Mexico gubernatorial election took place on November 7, 1978, in order to elect the Governor of New Mexico.
 Due to term limits, incumbent Democrat Jerry Apodaca was ineligible to seek a second term as governor.
 Bruce King, a member of the Democratic Party who had previously served as governor from 1971 to 1975, won the open seat.
-With a margin of victory of just 1.09% this was the second closest contest of the 1978 Gubernatorial Cycle, behind only the election in Texas.
+With a margin of victory of just 1.09%, this was the second closest contest of the 1978 cycle, behind only the election in Texas.

 Primary election

 Democratic primary

 The Democratic primary was won by former Governor Bruce King.